 In addition, some households and businesses “self-haul” their materials – garbage, construction debris, recyclable items and others – for recovery, reuse and disposal.
 Metro seeks to reclaim and reuse as many discarded items as possible before the rest is taken to landfills.

-Metro will issue requests for proposals that separate the current operations contract into two distinct contracts:
+In 2019, Metro issued requests for proposals that separate the current operations contract into two distinct contracts, starting in January 2020:

 - Material Receiving, Recovery, and Transfer Operations, which consists of all other station operations not managed by Metro (more information and related documents provided below); and

 - Traffic Management and Load Review (staff required to ensure safe movement of public and private haulers on-site outside the tipping buildings).

 Metro’s own on-site staff will include a Transfer Station Site Superintendent, scale house supervisor and staff, a maintenance technician, and hazardous waste supervisors and staff.